gitlabhq/omnibus-gitlab/doc/settings/database.md

 To upgrade the PostgreSQL version, make sure that:

-- You're currently running the latest version of GitLab and it is working.
+- You're running the latest version of GitLab and it's working.
-- If you recently upgraded, `sudo gitlab-ctl reconfigure` ran successfully before you proceed.
+- If you recently upgraded, you ran `sudo gitlab-ctl reconfigure` successfully before you proceed.
-- You have sufficient disk space for two copies of your database. **Do not attempt to upgrade unless you have enough free space available.** Check your database size using `sudo du -sh /var/opt/gitlab/postgresql/data` (or update to your database path) and space available using `sudo df -h`.
+- You have sufficient disk space for two copies of your database.
+  **Do not attempt to upgrade unless you have enough free space available.**

+  - Check your database size using `sudo du -sh /var/opt/gitlab/postgresql/data`(or update to your database path).
+  - Check the space available using `sudo df -h`.
 If the partition where the database resides does not have enough space, you can pass the argument `--tmp-dir $DIR` to the command.
-GitLab 13.3 includes an automatic check of the available disk space and aborts the upgrade operation if the requirements are not met.
+    GitLab 13.3 includes an automatic check of the available disk space and aborts the upgrade if the requirements are not met.

-Once you have confirmed that the above checklist is satisfied, you can proceed with the upgrade:
+After you confirm that the above checklist is satisfied, you can proceed with the upgrade:

 ```shell
 sudo gitlab-ctl pg-upgrade